microsoft/dtslint/README.md

+This repo has moved: dtslint is now part of DefinitelyTyped-tools.

+It is not intended to be used on its own, but as part of the `@definitelytyped` set of packages.
+The source code has moved to https://github.com/microsoft/DefinitelyTyped-tools The new package name is `@definitelytyped/dtslint`.

 `dtslint` tests a TypeScript declaration file for style and correctness.
 It will install `typescript` and `tslint` for you, so this is the only tool you need to test a type definition.